institutedata/capstone-gmridge/README.md

  ```

-▪ *If you used Typescript, what do you think its?
+▪ *If you used Typescript, how does TypeScript compare to JavaScript in terms of their features, benefits, and differences?

  ```md